 This study includes transportation to the construction site by truck and flooring installation in the building.
-In the case of products manufactured in abroad, shipping to the US is included as part of transport to the installation site.

 Installation of this product primarily involves hand tools for measuring and cutting floor materials.
-Flooring is unrolled and cut to size.
-Approximately 6% of the total material is assumed to be trimmed and discarded as waste.
+Approximately 4.5% of the total material is assumed to be trimmed and discarded as waste.
 While some of this waste could be recycled, this scrap is modeled as being disposed of in a landfill.
 Hand trowels are used to spread appropriate adhesive (300 g/sqm) which adheres flooring to subfloor.
 Normal procedure after installation is to let rooms with installed flooring ventilate well for a minimum of 72 hours prior to occupancy.